 Things get a little more complicated if your part-time staff work different hours on different days each week.
 You may also struggle to calculate the holiday entitlement for shift workers or term-time workers.
 But the main thing to remember is that people working irregular hours are entitled to paid time off for every hour they work.

 We have a handy online holiday entitlement calculator to help you work out the statutory holiday entitlement for every member of staff, regardless of their hours or their shift patterns.

 It’s up to you to define when your “holiday year” starts and ends.
 Some companies make it calendrical, starting in January and ending in December.
 Others prefer to align their holiday year with the financial year so that it starts and ends each April.

 Employees accrue holiday entitlement throughout the year.
-Whether you go by the calendrical year or the financial year, employees will accrue 1/12 of their total entitlement each month.
+Whether you go by the calendar year or the financial year, employees will accrue 1/12 of their total entitlement each month.